-WARNING Thermo Fisher Scientific systems operate safely and reliably under carefully controlled environmental conditions.
-If the equipment is used in manner not specified by the manufacturer, the protections provided by the equipment may be impaired.
-If you maintain a system outside the specifications listed in this guide, failures of many types, including personal injury or death, may occur.
-The repair of instrument failures caused by operation in a manner not specified by the manufacturer is specifically excluded from the Standard Warranty and service contract coverage.
+WARNING Thermo Scientific systems operate safely and reliably under carefully controlled environmental conditions.
+If the equipment is used in a manner not specified by the manufacturer, the protections provided by the equipment might be impaired.
+If you maintain a system outside the specifications listed in this guide, failures of many types, including personal injury or death, might occur.
+The repair of instrument failures caused by operation in a manner not specified by the manufacturer is specifically excluded from the standard warranty and service contract coverage.